(she/her)

 You know yourself better than anyone else.
 I want to hear from you why you are seeking counseling and what you need to get from therapy.
 As follow up sessions move on it is imperative to allow the client to voice their main issue and what they need help with in moving forward toward meeting their goals.

-Adlerian theory is based on our history, upbringing, family roles, child hood environment and experiences having a major influence in how we navigate through life.
-Seeing why you react to stress as you do, may allow you to see more clearly how to gain more control in changing thoughts, behaviors and reactions to get wanted outcomes.
+Adlerian theory is based on our history, upbringing, family roles, childhood environment, and experiences, which have a major influence on how we navigate through life.
+Processing through how you react to stress may allow you to see more clearly how to gain control in changing thoughts, behaviors, and reactions to get the desired outcomes.